 The Monongahela River meanders from the West Virginia coal country to the middle of Pittsburgh, where it joins the Allegheny River to form the Ohio, a famous confluence called Three Rivers.
 Along the way the river curls around this hill and that, forming elbows and horseshoes that can make travel between towns along its banks long and lonely.

 Along one of those curves, a large horseshoe about 30 miles due south of Pittsburgh, lies a a town called Donora, an old mill town that would largely be forgotten now were it not for an unusually long patch of unlucky weather that led to the deaths of hundreds of people and ultimately prompted the creation of the Clean Air Act.
-For it was at that horseshoe curve that at the turn of the 20th century a wealthy Indiana industrialist, William H. Donner, had decided to build a series of steel plants to supply the growing needs of a flowering America.
+For it was at that horseshoe curve that at the turn of the 20th century a wealthy Indiana industrialist, William H. Donner, and his famous boss, Andrew W. Mellon, had decided to build a series of steel plants to supply the growing needs of a flowering America.